Setting Up Employee Paid Leave in Patriot Software Due to COVID-19

 Here’s what you need to know about these hour types:

-- The employer portion of Social Security taxes are exempt on these payments.
+- Employers will receive a tax credit for the employer portion of Social Security taxes.
 Employees will still have their normal income taxes withheld.

 - Employer tax credits will automatically be calculated.

 - If you are a Full Service Payroll customer, there is nothing you will need to do to claim the tax credit.
 The money that is paid to employees under these hour types will automatically be applied to the taxes owed on your quarterly Form 941.

 - For more details, see our help article How to Claim Payroll Tax Credit for COVID-19 Paid Leave.